John-Kingham/random-old-books/README.md

 Checked using: https://webaim.org/resources/contrastchecker/

-I used the contrast checker while selecting the site's colour palette.
-Originally, I planned to use a cream colour for text on dark backgrounds, but the contrast level was too low to pass the Contrast Checker's tests, so I switched to using pure white.
+- #FFFFFF (white) text on #504746 (brown) background: 9:1 contrast, passed all tests
+- #FFFFFF (white) text on #425C5C (green) background: 7.19:1 contrast, passed all tests

 ### Lighthouse

-I tested each page using Lighthouse, using both the Mobile and Desktop Device settings.
+Each page was tested with Lighthouse, using both Mobile and Desktop Device settings.

 #### Accessibility and Best Practices